antfu/vscode-theme-vitesse/README.md

 ## Links

-[prism-theme-vars](https://github.com/antfu/prism-theme-vars) - where the theme born.
+[prism-theme-vars](https://github.com/antfu/prism-theme-vars) - where the theme is born.

 [vitesse](https://github.com/antfu/vitesse) - what the theme was for.